samcat437/Milestone-2/README.md

     * Lesson
     * Quiz
 3. Clicking on the relevant navigation option will redirect the user to that page.
-4. Navbar will be sticky.
+4. Navbar will be sticky on the lessons page.
 5. Navbar on desktop will display all options.
 On mobile, once the hamburger is clicked, the navigation options will appear.

  ### Home Page